ishita-sadhukhan/house-price-prediction/README.md

 **1. Baseline model** : This is the most simple prediction of a house price.
 When no ML model is in place, the price of a house is the median price of all the houses in that zipcode group to which this house belongs.
 This is measured with the evaluation metric Mean Absolute Error (MAE) .
 The MAE for the baseline model= 147222.
 This says that on average the prediction of the house is off by $147K

-**2. Final Model :** : Random Forest came out as a clear winner with three other complex models- Linear Regression, Decision Tree and Gradient Boosting
+**2. Final Model :** : Random Forest came out as a clear winner compared to Linear Regression model and two other complex models : Decision Tree and Gradient Boosting

 Models | Mean Absolute Error
 ------------ | -------------
-Random Forest | 52940
+Random Forest | 52,940
-Gradient Boosting | 57830
+Gradient Boosting | 57,830
-Decision TreeRegressor | 75808
+Decision TreeRegressor | 75,808
-LinearRegression | 75810
+LinearRegression | 75,810

 After hypertuning the Random Forest and fitting with the best estimator,

-**Final Model MAE = 51207**
+**Final Model MAE = 51,207**

 **Explained Variance by the model = 86%**